Petrolink/Data-Quality/README.md

     - Enter "pip install pyyaml"
 4. Place static .csv data to be analyzed into the "Input" directory
     - Please ensure to provide a consistency check file if calculating consitency
-5. Update the DataFile and CheckFile(for consistency check) "General_configs" fields in config.yaml with the respective input file names
+5. Update the DataFile and CheckFile(for consistency check) "General_configs" fields in the runner's config.yaml file with the respective input file names

 ## How To Run
 1. Update the runner configurations in config.yaml using the input data file accordingly, click [here]() for instructions.
 2. Run the (.py)file/executable.
+3. Save desired Outputs outside the downloaded repository as the runner will overwrite all output each time it executes.

 ## Outputs Explained
+The python Data Quality Algorithm produces three types of output.
+1. curve_dimData

 ## Future Steps
 1. Accept real-time dynamic data as well as static data.